Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices

-The results described above leads us to question the role of the expected utility maximizers in asset pricing.
-A recent strand of literature solves the problem by considering quantile of the utility instead of expectation.
-This literature complements the previously described empirical findings focusing on downside risk as it highlights the notion of economic agents particularly averse to outcomes below some threshold compared to outcomes above this threshold.
+The results described above lead us to question the role of expected utility maximizers in asset pricing.
+A recent strand of literature solves the problem by considering the quantile of utility instead of its expectation.
+This strand of literature complements the previously described empirical findings focusing on downside risk, as it highlights the notion of economic agents particularly averse to outcomes below some threshold compared to outcomes above this threshold.
 The concept of a quantile maximizer and its features was pioneered by \cite{manski1988ordinal}, and later axiomatized by \cite{rostek2010quantile}.
-Most recently, \cite{de2017dynamic} develop a model of quantile optimizer in a dynamic setting.
-A different approach to emphasizing investor's aversion towards least favorable outcomes defines theory based on Choquet expectations.
-This approach is based on distortion function that alters probability distribution of future outcomes by accentuating probabilities associated with least desirable outcomes.
+Most recently, \cite{https://doi.org/10.3982/ECTA15146} developed a quantile optimizer model in a dynamic setting.
+A different approach to emphasizing investors’ aversion toward less favorable outcomes defines the theory based on Choquet expectations.
+This approach is based on a distortion function that alters the probability distribution of future outcomes by accentuating probabilities associated with the least desirable outcomes.
 This approach was utilized in finance, for example, by \cite{bassett2004pessimistic}.